The Hangover trilogy has etched itself into pop culture history since the release of the first movie installment in 2009.

 Related: You can find Bob Dylan’s song on our playlist of all-time classic songs.

-Yeah! – Usher, Lil Jon, and Ludacris
+Yeah! – Usher Ft.
+Lil Jon, and Ludacris

 With one word, Usher scored one of the biggest hits of his career with ‘Yeah.’
 For the single, he also made sure to have rap legends Lil Jon and Ludacris guest appear.
-It is featured in The Hangover film starring Zach Galifianakis and Bradley Cooper.
+It is featured in the first film starring Zach Galifianakis and Bradley Cooper.
 The classic club hit adds to the party-centric vibe of the movie as it follows several friends on a bachelor party trip.

 Related: Keep your party going with these good dance party songs.